codesplinta/busser/README.md

 - A source hook
 - A target hook

 The **source hook** make use of `useBus()` to emit a one-time broadcast or streamed braodcast which is listened for by the **target hook**.
-The **react-busser** library exposes a collection of basic hooks that can be used to build this custom pair of hooks as follows:
+The **react-busser** library exposes a collection of basic hooks that can be used to build other custom pair of hooks as follows:

+## Data Primitives

+>A Data primitive is the most basic data form that can be used to represent and structure data for use within a client-side rendered web application.
+Busser defines only 3 primitives that can be used in specific situations an they are packagedd as ReactJS hooks.

 - `useCount()`: used for any kind of state that involves a counter
 - `useList()`: used for any kind of state that involves a list